Self-bound quark stars with a first-order two-to-three flavor phase transition: The flavor-dependent QMDD model

 where $b(n_i)$ is the effective excluded volume per particle of flavor $i$ (dimension of volume).

-We set $b(n_i)$ via an ansatz that reflects the expected microphysical behavior of repulsive interactions: it yields a substantial per-particle excluded volume at low to intermediate densities and vanishes at high densities, consistent with asymptotic freedom.
-For consistency with the flavor-dependent mass prescription in Eq.~\eqref{eq:formula_1}, we also take the excluded volume per particle to be flavor dependent.
-Accordingly, in analogy with Refs.~\cite{Lugones:2023zfd,Lugones:2022upj}, we adopt
+{We set $b(n_i)$ via an ansatz that captures the expected qualitative behavior of an effective repulsion: it suppresses excessively large local densities and increases the pressure at a given energy density, thereby stiffening the EOS at moderate densities, while becoming negligible at very high densities, in line with asymptotic freedom.
+In the present implementation, the repulsive correction is incorporated through the available-volume factor in Eq.~\eqref{eq:formula_2}, i.e., through a finite-volume (``hard-core'') effect akin to Van der Waals–type treatments.} {For consistency with the flavor-dependent mass prescription in Eq.~\eqref{eq:formula_1}, we also allow the excluded volume per particle to depend on the density of the same flavor.} Accordingly, in analogy with Refs.~\cite{Lugones:2023zfd,Lugones:2022upj}, we adopt

 with $\kappa>0$.
 Substituting this ansatz into Eq.~\eqref{eq:formula_2} gives $\tilde{V}_i = V\,(1 - \kappa)$ for $i = u, d, s$.
 Thus, in spite of the flavor-dependent parametrization, this ansatz leads to the same repulsive contribution across flavors, making the index $i$ superfluous: